Roennie/WHMBackup-to-Stack/README.md

 **Q: Anything else I should know?**

 A: This script solely focusses on WHM, not on cPanel.
 You'll need root access to the server in question (you'll need to be able to access `/backup`.
 A per-user script for cPanel is in the making - for which you won't need root or shell access for that matter.
-There already is a (https://github.com/babarnazmi/cpanel-Fullbackup)[PHP script] that can accomplish this, but it doesn't use encryption, just plain-text FTP, so I'd recommend against using it.
+There already is a [PHP script](https://github.com/babarnazmi/cpanel-Fullbackup) that can accomplish this, but it doesn't use encryption, just plain-text FTP, so I'd recommend against using it.

 If you run into trouble, have some questions/remarks, please, do not hestitate to open an issue.
 Thank you.